Complaint of Notary Misconduct

-- The signer is not present with notary at time of signature – Florida Statute Section 117.107(9) requires: “A notary public may not notarize the signature on a document if the person whose signature is being notarized is not in the presence of the notary public at the time the signature is notarized.”
+- The signer is not present with a notary at the time of signature – Florida Statute Section 117.107(9) requires: “A notary public may not notarize the signature on a document if the person whose signature is being notarized is not in the presence of the notary public at the time the signature is notarized.”
 Florida law does not provide any exceptions to the presence requirement.

 - Failure to Confirm the Identity of the Person Who Signs – Florida Statute Section 117.05(5) requires: “A notary public may not notarize a signature on a document unless he or she personally knows, or has satisfactory evidence, that the person whose signature is to be notaries is the individual who is described in and who is executing the instrument.”
 Florida law provides that confirming the identity of the parties whose signatures are to be notarized is a fundamental responsibility of a notary public.

 - Leaving Substantial Portions of the Jurat of the Instrument Blank Prior to Notarization – Florida Statute Section 817.107(10) provides: “A notary public may not notarize a signature on a document if the document is incomplete or blank.”
-A complete jurat must include the venue of the notarization, the name of the parties whose signature were being notarized, and the particular form of identification the notary relied on to confirm the identities of the signatories.
+A complete jurat must include the venue of the notarization, the name of the parties whose signatures were being notarized, and the particular form of identification the notary relied on to confirm the identities of the signatories.

 Criminal Allegations for Notaries Pubic

-Under Florida Statute Section 117.05(1), it is a third degree felony for any person to obtain or use a notary public commission in any name other than his or her legal name.
+- Use of Notary Public Commission in a False Name – Under Florida Statute Section 117.05(1), it is a third degree felony for any person to obtain or use a notary public commission in any name other than his or her legal name.
 Any person applying for a notary public commission must submit proof of identity to the Florida Department of State if requested.

-One of the most common criminal charges that results from an investigation by the Notary Section is for “Falsely Taking or Receiving an Acknowledgment of a Signature on a Written Instrument.
+- Falsely Taking or Receiving an Acknowledgment of a Signature on a Written Instrument – One of the most common criminal charges that results from an investigation by the Notary Section is for “Falsely Taking or Receiving an Acknowledgment of a Signature on a Written Instrument.
 This allegation under Florida Statute Section 117.05 is a third degree felony punishable by up to five (5) years in Florida State Prison and/or a five thousand dollar fine.

-Under 117.05(3)(d) it is a second degree misdemeanor for any person to unlawfully possesses a notary public official seal or any papers or copies relating to notarial acts.
+- Possession of a Notary Public Official Seal – Under 117.05(3)(d) it is a second degree misdemeanor for any person to unlawfully possesses a notary public official seal or any papers or copies relating to notarial acts.